Pooojj/M1_Project_Goal/project/1_Requirements/README.md

 # Requirements
 ## Introduction
-A Calculator is a small electronic device used to perform various arithmetic operations like addition, subtraction, multiplication, division, percentage, etc. It makes our calculations easier and faster.
+A Calculator is used to perform various arithmetic operations like addition, subtraction, multiplication, division, percentage, etc. It makes our calculations easier and faster.
 We use a scientific or sophisticated calculator to solve complex calculations like trigonometry functions, exponential operators, degrees, radians, log functions, hyperbolic functions etc.
 ## Research
 Simple calculator speed is improved in such a way that it will maximize the hardware needed and reduce the cost and complexity of the machine.
 It is a portable device that can use anywhere to perform simple mathematical operations.
 ## Features and Timeline